paulodiovani/blog.diovani.com/technology/_posts/2025-05-26-using-ai-to-improve-our-coding.md

 ### Customize and improve the System Prompt

-Every AI Chat tool have ways to change or add to the System Prompt being used, which is usually a text or markdown file with a role and a set of instructions.
+Every AI Chat tool has ways to change or add to the System Prompt being used, which is usually a text or markdown file with a role and a set of instructions.

 By changing or improving the system prompt we can customize the responses being generated, provide extra context, and define specific rules for the AI to follow.